 There is normally someone available to answer the clinic telephones Monday to Friday 10am - 4pm.
 However sometimes answer machines are in use in busy clinic sessions or if staff are seeing patients.

 For the latest clinic information, please visit https://www.suttonhealthandcare.nhs.uk/ (opens in a new window).

 Routine HIV appointments are available by appointment only.
 If you wish to arrange an appointment then remember to ask for an "HIV appointment" as this will ensure the correct doctor sees you.

-If you have an urgent problem then telephone the clinic and ask to speak to the HIV nurse or a health adviser.
+If you have an urgent problem then telephone the clinic on 02082962543 and ask to speak to the HIV nurse or a health adviser.

 For non-urgent problems contact your GP or the clinic at St Helier Hospital on the next working day.

-The GUM department at St Helier Hospital is part of Epsom and St Helier University Hospitals NHS Trust, and inpatient facilities are provided at St Helier Hospital.
-If inpatient care is necessary either for further investigations or treatment, then your doctor will arrange admission to one of the wards.
+Inpatient facilities for HIV related care are provided by the Clinical Infections Unit at St Georges Hospital, Tooting.
+If inpatient care is necessary either for further investigations or treatment, then your doctor will arrange admission.
 The clinic team will liaise closely with the doctors on the ward to co-ordinate your care.

 Links to useful websites